AlfredoCatalano/e2e/README.md

 ## e2e Manifesto
+To innovate in customer engagement and to drive and adapt to digital disruption, enterprises must continuously change at increasing velocity.
 As companies look to improve speed to market and innovate quickly, finding trustworthy partners in the IT supply chain is key for success.
+Building applications out of independently deployable modules are the future of flexible solution development.

 ### Our Philosophy
 - Reduce Cost
 - Increase Speed to Market